stochasticHydroTools/libMobility/README.md

 **See solvers/SelfMobility for a basic example.**

 When a module needs additional parameters to those provided to initialize an additional function, called ```setParameters[SolverName]``` must be defined and exposed to python.
 See solvers/PSE/mobility.h and solver/PSE/python_wrapper.cpp for an example.
-Donev: It is up to users of the library to call setParameters before calling initialize with the required arguments.
+It is up to users of the library to call setParameters before calling initialize with the required arguments.